Trans-Europe Express (album)

 Trans-Europe Express (Trans Europa Express) is the sixth studio album by German band Kraftwerk.
 Recorded in 1976 in Düsseldorf, Germany, the album was released in March 1977 on Kling Klang Records.
 It saw the group refine their melodic electronic style, with a focus on sequenced rhythms, minimalism, and occasionally manipulated vocals.
 The themes include celebrations of the titular European railway service and Europe as a whole, and meditations on the disparities between reality and appearance.

 Trans-Europe Express charted at 119 on the American charts and was ranked number 30 in The Village Voice's 1977 Pazz & Jop critics' poll.
 Two singles were released: "Trans-Europe Express" and "Showroom Dummies".
-The album has been re-released in several formats and continues to receive acclaim.
+The album has been re-released in several formats and continues to receive acclaim as one of the best albums of the 1970s and of all time.
 In 2014, the Los Angeles Times called it "the most important pop album of the last 40 years".

 Background

 After the release and tour for the album Radio-Activity, Kraftwerk continued to move further away from their earlier krautrock style of improvised instrumental music, refining their work more into the format of melodic electronic songs.
 During the tour for Radio-Activity, the band began to make performance rules such as not to be drunk on stage or at parties.
 Karl Bartos wrote about these rules, stating that "it's not easy to turn knobs on a synthesizer if you are drunk or full of drugs. ...
 We always tried to keep very aware of what we were doing while acting in public."
 During this tour, early melodies that would later evolve into the song "Showroom Dummies" were being performed.

 In mid-1976, Kraftwerk began to work on the album which was then called Europe Endless.
 Paul Alessandrini suggested that Kraftwerk write a song about the Trans Europ Express to reflect their electronic music style.
-Hütter and Schneider met with musicians David Bowie and Iggy Pop prior to the recording, which influenced song lyrics.
+Ralf Hütter and Florian Schneider met with musicians David Bowie and Iggy Pop prior to the recording, which influenced song lyrics.
 Maxime Schmitt encouraged the group to record a French language version of the song "Showroom Dummies", which led the group to later record several songs in French.
 The album was recorded at Kling Klang Studio in Düsseldorf.
-Artistic control over the songs was strictly in the hands of members Ralf Hütter and Florian Schneider, with Bartos and Wolfgang Flür contributing sequenced electronic percussion.
+Artistic control over the songs was strictly in the hands of members Hütter and Schneider, with Bartos and Wolfgang Flür contributing sequenced electronic percussion.
 Kraftwerk went to railway bridges to listen to the sounds the train would actually produce.
 The group found the sound the train made was not danceable and changed it slightly.